vlehtola/slam-course/RPCN_PART_C/Assignment.md

 ## PPD - Assignment C: Sensor Integration Architecture

+This section concerns only MROB students.
 Note: You will be graded on engineering reasoning and appropriateness of your sensor architecture.
 Both single-sensor and multi-sensor systems can be correct choices depending on your requirements.